Routstr/content/coding_with_routstr.md

 ### Step 2: Configure Routstr in Your VSCode Extension

 Once you have your API key or Cashu token, you'll add it to your VSCode extension's configuration.

-#### For Code GPT (or similar extensions supporting OpenAI-compatible APIs):

-Code GPT and many other AI coding extensions offer an option to use OpenAI-compatible APIs.
-This is where Routstr comes in.

-1.  **Open VSCode Settings:** Go to `File > Preferences > Settings` (or `Code > Preferences > Settings` on macOS).
-2.  **Search for Code GPT settings:** Type "Code GPT" in the search bar.
-3.  **Select "OpenAI Compatible" as Provider:** Look for the "Provider" setting and choose "OpenAI Compatible" from the dropdown.

-    *Screenshot Placeholder: Code GPT Settings - Provider Selection*

-4.  **Enter your Routstr API key:** Find the setting for "API Key" or "Custom API Key" and paste your Routstr API key here.

-    *Screenshot Placeholder: Code GPT Settings - API Key Entry*

 #### For Roo Code (or extensions supporting OpenRouter/Custom Providers):